Typhoon Nesat (2011): Typhoon Nalgae

 On September 30, the Americans living in Philippines were reminded by the United States government "to carry their travel documents at all times and secure them in a safe and waterproof location."
-The government launched the helpline numbers 1-888-407-4747 and 1-202-501-4444 so that the people traveling within the nation can obtain updated information from the Department of State.
+The government launched the helpline numbers 1-888-407-4747 and 1-202-501-4444 so that the people traveling within the country can obtain updated information from the Department of State.
 Also, the PAGASA insisted all people living in the low-lying areas to leave immediately.
 The said that "Even areas that are currently not flooded are in danger because water from flooded communities will eventually seep into neighboring areas."
 The PAGASA hoisted public storm warning signal number 3 in Cagayan and Isabela provinces as the storm drifted closer.
 They said that "The coming storm is expected to bring strong winds, but authorities are more concerned about the amount of rainfall it will pour."
 Fears worsened as the typhoon came in less than 5 days after Nesat devastated the same place and also lead to a state of calamity being declared.
 Five towns in Cagayan were still flooded and the same place was to be hit by Nalgae, which is much more stronger than Nesat.

 The extremely strong winds blown by Nalgae set off a rockslide in northern Bontoc provincecausing boulders to roll down a mountainside and smash on a passing van, killing one man.
 In the rice-growing province of Bulacan north of Manila, several hundreds of people in several towns remained trapped on their rooftops as the floodwaters brought by Nesat never retreated and more flooding and rain was brought by Nalgae.
 Rescuers aboard rubber boats could not reach them because the alleyways were too narrow.
 Officials said that two army helicopters would be later deployed to rescue the victims.